plexsystems/sandbox-operator/README.md

 `make test-integration` will create a Kubernetes cluster for you, using Kind, and deploy the operator to it.
 The integration tests will then be ran against the newly created cluster.

+#### Testing different Kubernetes versions

-**NOTE:** To test the operator with different versions of Kubernetes, you can use the `KUBERNETES_VERSION` variable when calling `make`.
+To test the operator with different versions of Kubernetes, you can use the `KUBERNETES_VERSION` variable when calling `make`.

 For example, to test on Kubernetes v1.16.3, run the following command:

 `make test-integration KUBERNETES_VERSION=v1.16.3`